tdauth/cpp-futures-promises/README.md

 * The `Executor` type has to be usable for Boost.Thread which requires the template type of the used executor or hide the template type in the Boost.Thread implementation.
 * Update the line `ctx−>v.emplace_back(i, std::move(t.get()));` of the `firstN` implementation.
 It should be `ctx−>v.emplace_back(i, std::move(t));` instead.
 * Update the implementations of `firstN` and `firstNSucc` which had a possible data race when completing the promise with the vector.
-* What about possible timeouts?
-For example if `firstSucc` leads to a future which is never completed since both futures fail?
-Should it not fail with the final failure?
 * Since it is allowed to register only one callback per future, it should move out the state and maybe use && similiar to Folly which would require a `std::move` on every future.
 * Instead of `then` we can use `onComplete` as basic method.
 * The Scala FP `find` is implemented the way that one future after another is searched for the result.
 Hence, it cannot be used to implement `firstSucc` with a guard.
 TODO Look again at the implementation.